ietf-wg-acme/acme/draft-ietf-acme-acme.md

 related to this authorization.
 For example, the server may wish to notify the client about server-initiated revocation.

+terms-of-service-agreed (optional, boolean):
+: Including this field in a new-registration request, with a value of true, indicates the client's agreement with the terms of service.
+This field is not updateable by the client.

 applications (required, string):
 : A URI from which a list of authorizations submitted by this account can be fetched via a GET request.
 The result of the GET request MUST be a JSON object